pdchaudhary/lokalise-pimcore/README.md

 # Overview
 This extension will work as a bridge between Pimcore and Lokalise for the purpose of automating the whole translation workflow.
 Thus eliminating most of the manual steps in the task along with availing quality translation-review service from Lokalise.

+# Features

+- Translation & Review - Data Objects, Documents, and Shared Translation
+- Workflow management
+- Translation progress tracking
+- Works with Bulk Objects - Push and Pull for Translation
+- Auto push on publish event in Document and Object (New)

 # Requirements
 * Pimcore 5.8 or 6.x